 - Never accept a cashier’s check for an amount greater than what you requested.

-- Verify information.
-When calling a bank, verify the check number, the name of the person to whom the check was issued, and the amount of the check.
+- Verify all the information.
+When you call the bank, verify the check number, the name of the person to whom the check was issued, and the amount of the check.
 Be sure to wait until you can verify the authenticity of the check prior to taking any further steps.
-Sometimes scammers wait to give you a check on the weekend or when banks are closed so that the check cannot be verified right away.
+Sometimes scammers wait until the weekend or a holiday when banks are closed to give you a check, so the check cannot be verified right away.

 Other Courses of Action

-The United States Secret Service continues to be tasked as the primary U.S. law enforcement agency in dealing with Advance Fee Fraud (419) matters.
-U.S. Citizens or Residents with no financial loss may email 419er documents to the United States Secret Service at firstname.lastname@example.org where they are archived for future datamining.
-Only No Loss reports are to be sent to this e-mail address.
-Due to the sheer volume of materials received, USSS does not respond to submissions to this address.
+The United States Secret Service is the primary U.S. law enforcement agency dealing with Advance Fee Fraud (419) matters.
+U.S. citizens or residents with no financial loss may email 419 documents to the United States Secret Service at firstname.lastname@example.org, where they are archived for future data mining.
+Only No Loss reports should be sent to this email address.
+Due to the volume of materials received, USSS does not respond to submissions to this address.

-United States Citizens and Residents who have suffered a financial loss are instructed to contact the nearest Field Office of the United States Secret Service (USSS) by telephone.
+United States citizens and residents who have suffered a financial loss should contact the nearest Field Office of the United States Secret Service (USSS) by telephone.
 You may also file a Financial Loss complaint online with the Internet Crime Complaint Center (IC3).
 This organization is a partnership of the National White Collar Crime Center (NW3C) and the Federal Bureau of Investigation (FBI).